TristanvanLeeuwen/IP_and_Im_Lectures/_sources/image_processing.md

 	\tau = \alpha h^2 << 1
 $$

 with initial value $u(0) = f$.
 So we obtain a method based on a partial differential equation (PDE).
 Also for this kind of methods the question of an optimally chosen parameter remains, namely the optimal stopping index in case of the discrete iteration, respectively the optimal termination time of the diffusion equation.
 The iterative application of the local smoothing filter from the previous subsections we could interpret as a heat diffusion equation.
 This parabolic differential equation is a simple representative of a linear diffusion filter.
-As we could see in figure \ref{fig:laplace} edges get blurred by a linear filter.
+As we could see in the figure, edges get blurred by a linear filter.
 Particularly in biomedical imaging edges could deliver essential information for the image analysis.
 Therefore it makes sense to use nonlinear filters for denoising instead, which try to avoid the blurring of edges in normal direction.
 A prominent example for a nonlinear diffusion filter is the Perona-Malik model

 $$
 	\frac{\partial u}{\partial t} = \nabla \cdot \left( g(|\nabla u|^2) \nabla u\right), \qquad u(t=0) = f, \qquad g(s) = \frac{1}{1+\lambda \: s} \label{peronamalik}